sa-express-news/longform-story-template/README.md

 []
 ```

 Rinse and repeat this process until you've added all the text into the story.
-Run `gulp` on the command line to generate a new JSON file containing your story.
-Check your browser, doing an `npm run start` if necesssary, and you should see one verrrrrry long story punctured with the occasional red, bolded subheadings.
+Check your browser, doing an `npm run start` if necessary, and you should see one verrrrrry long story punctured with the occasional red, bolded subheadings.

 Looking good?
 Alright, let's commit to GitHub.